parth619/fullstack-auth-app/README.md

 - Built with **React 18+** using functional components and hooks.
 - Displays posts, polls, and discussions in a modern UI.
 - Create new posts dynamically.
-- Vote, comment, and save posts locally.
+- Vote, comment, and save posts.
-- Category and tag-based filtering.
 - Real-time search and sorting (Trending, Newest, Top).
 - Responsive and minimal UI using CSS and flexbox/grid.